jfmdev/contrast-ratio-calc/README.md

 You can preview the production build with `npm run preview`.

 > To deploy your app, you may need to install an [adapter](https://kit.svelte.dev/docs/adapters) for your target environment.

+## License

+Body Fat Calculator is free software; you can redistribute it and/or modify it under the terms of the Mozilla Public License v2.0.
+You should have received a copy of the MPL 2.0 along with this library, otherwise you can obtain one at http://mozilla.org/MPL/2.0/.